nathanb/sandbox-ts-monorepo/README.md

 ### Project tsconfig

 There are a couple things to know first before actually setting these configs up.
 First: VSCode can ONLY look at `tsconfig.json`.
 This means for each project, `tsconfig` needs to include all files: test, code, everything.
 But for the build, you only want to track code files, so I like to create a second `tsconfig.build.json` that excludes tests and mocks.
 The main caveat with this is: yes, you can extend `tsconfig.json`, but `references` are unique to each `tsconfig` file.
 So `tsconfig.build.json` needs its own `references` to its dependencies' `tsconfig.build.json` files.
 You can see this in the project here.

-Remember since we're using npm workspaces, when importing across projects, use the package name (rather than a relative file system path) since it will automatically be linked in node_modules after the first `npm install`.